Stadler FLIRT: Czech Republic

 The Czech private operator LEO Express ordered five units.
 Units are modified as InterCity trains.
 All five units have operated on the Prague–Ostrava line since December 2012.
 Since December 2013 one unit is operated on the Prague–Staré Město u Uherského Hradiště and since December 2014 one unit is operated on the international route Prague–Košice (Slovak Republic).
-The maximum speed of these units is 189 km/h, but in service it is limited to 160 km/h.

 Denmark

 On 9 October 2024, the local railway operator Lokaltog formally signed a contract for the supply of 14 two-car units of the battery–electric Akku model with an option for 10 more.
 They are scheduled to be delivered in 2028.